pleslabay/CarRacing-mod/README.md

 At episode end: the step reward gets *overwritten* following one of these conditions:
 * `reward = f` when track is finished, meaning all track tiles have been touched.
 Beware that driving on the grass does not touch the nearby tile!!!
 * `reward = g` when patience is exceeded, meaning the game executed `patience * FPS`steps without touching a new tile
-* `reward = h` when the car gets out of bounds
+* `reward = h` when the car gets out of play-bounds
 * `reward = i` when the episode exceeds 1000 steps (2000 for -v3) without finishing the track

 For example, the original CarRacing-v0 and -v1 reward function looks like this:
 `GYM_REWARD = [-0.1, 0.0, 0.0, 0.0, 10.0, 0,   0,  -100, 0]`

-I set a slight modification as the std reward function for -v2:
+I set a slight modification as the std reward function for -v2, following gym spirit:
 `STD_REWARD = [-0.1, 0.0, 0.0, 0.0, 1.0, 100, -20, -100, -50]`

 Beware neither of these are great selections, **you** should play around to understand the importance of reward functions!!